nielslange/smntcs-simple-events-widget/README.txt

 == Changelog ==

+= 1.9 (2023.10.21) =

+- Test up to WP 6.4

 = 1.8 (2023.05.28) =

 - Fix warning when regarding undefined array key

 = 1.7 (2023.05.07) =

 - Only execute plugin on posts and pages
 - Remove line break after event list

 = 1.6 (2023.05.07) =

 - Show message when no events are available
 - Test up to WP 6.2

 = 1.5 (2022.12.03) =

 - Test up to WP 6.1

 = 1.4 (2022.05.29) =